emptymalei/research-notes/docs/matter-stimulated.rst

 .. math:: \frac{\sin 2\theta_m}{2}\lambda_c e^{i \cos 2\theta_m \lambda_c x}         .. math:: \frac{\sin 2\theta_m}{2} A \sin (kx+\phi) e^{i\frac{A\cos 2\theta_m}{k} \cos (kx+\phi) }
 ================================================================================   ========================================================================

 The periodic profile comes into the exponential.
 Jacobi-Anger expansion (equation :eq:`jacobi-anger-expansion`) expands the periodic matter profile into infinite constant matter profiles.
+By comparing the two cases, we conclude that :math:`\cos 2\theta_m\lambda_c` corresponds to :math:`nk`.

 The RWA approximation we used to drop fast oscillatory terms in the summation is to find the most relevant constant matter profile per se.